Baicheng: Air

 Baicheng Chang'an Airport is located in the town of Taohe (洮河) in Taobei District, 16.5 km from the city center.
 It has been under construction since October 26, 2012.
 The total investment is 480 million yuan.
 The airport was opened on 31 March 2017, the fifth civil airport in Jilin province.
 The airport has a runway that is 2,500 meters long and 45 meters wide (class 4C), and a 4,471 square-meter terminal building.
 It is designed to handle 200,000 passengers and 700 tons of cargo annually by 2020.

+Culture

+As of 2022, Baicheng has one art gallery, five cultural centers, six museums, and six public libraries.
+The city has seven radio stations and six television channels.

+Healthcare

+As of 2022, the city has 1,947 medical institutions, including 49 hospitals, 6 maternal and child health care institutions, 5 specialized disease prevention and treatment institutions, 6 disease prevention and control centers, 11 community service centers, 92 township health centers, and 847 clinics, health centers, medical offices, and nursing stations.
+At the end of the year, Baicheng's health institutions had 9,248 beds, of which, 8,980 were located in hospitals and health centers.
+The city has 13,340 healthcare professionals, including 5,508 practicing assistant doctors, 4,397 practicing doctors, and 5,869 registered nurses.